craftercms/docs/source/reference/modules/studio/configuration/dependency-resolver.rst

     :label: Since
     :version: 4.2.0

-Soft dependencies are referenced items that are in a modified state and are not a hard dependency.
-When calculating soft dependencies, CrafterCMS follows transitive dependencies using recursive common table expressions (recursive CTE) in the database.
+Soft dependencies are referenced items that are in a modified state and are optional.
+When calculating soft dependencies, CrafterCMS follows dependencies recursively.
 To set the depth of soft dependencies calculated, configure the maximum recursion iterations property ``studio.db.maxRecursiveIterations`` with a value between 0 and 20.
 The default value is 10.

 .. code-block:: yaml
     :caption: *bin/apache-tomcat/shared/classes/crafter/studio/extension/studio-config-override.yaml*